Business is booming !

 The challenge in designing an Adventure Golf course is to make it interesting to play.
 How a course plays is the key to bringing people back to play it again and again.

 Adventure Golf does have a lot in common with regulation golf.
 To be interesting, miniature golf holes must have the contour changes found on the regulation green which causes the ball to break and turn as it rolls toward the cup.

 Undulations and banking give the game an element of challenge and fun.

 Adventure Golf courses do need unique elements to hold the player’s interest.
 Greens that bring water, sand traps, and rough turf into play add this uniqueness to Adventure Golf, while still maintaining an interesting and challenging game.

 The Adventure Golf design brings all of these elements together in a beautiful, natural setting to capture the interest and excitement required for a profitable business.

 As mentioned, the challenge in miniature golf design is to make the course interesting to play.
 Interesting shots bring repeat business.
 Undulations, banking, the size of the greens, the position of the cups, the intermixing of easier holes with more difficult holes to prevent back-up on the course, and a hundred other little refinements, which come only from experience, are the difference between success and failure.

-On a well-designed course a player is rewarded for a good putt without being overly penalised for a poor putt.
+On a well-designed course, a player is rewarded for a good putt without being overly penalized for a poor putt.
 If you hit the putt correctly it will go in the cup.
 If you hit poorly it may take two or three putts to get it in the cup, but you are not “out of play” or holding up the group behind you.

 Streams and waterfalls add a clean, refreshing atmosphere to the course.
 They separate the holes, but they also make play more interesting.
 On a well-designed course, streams come into play on almost every hole they flow past.
 Landscaping adds natural beauty to the course and at the same time produces a very effective buffer between holes.